-Applying for a home loan can be a long complicated process.
+The loan application process can be a long and complicated process.

-With so many steps involved, people often don’t know where to start when applying for a home loan.
+With so many steps involved, people often don’t know where to start when applying for a mortgage.

-This is the first contact you will have with your mortgage broker.
+This is the first contact you’ll have with your mortgage broker.

 We use this stage to discuss your situation, your needs and objectives behind getting a home loan.

 At the end of this discussion, we’ll determine if you’re likely to be eligible for a loan.

 It’s also your opportunity to agree to use us as your broker.

 Returning your application and documents